jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 He is stronger and ever so slightly taller in this form.
 His senses become more sensitive and his blue fire ability is greatly enhanced, being able to breathe nearly limitless quantities of it and the smoke coming from the flames being slightly poisonous.
 A longing for destruction and blood, which he may go as far to consume, fueling him.
 He can barely keep friend and foe apart.
 Any bit of his calmness or tenderness disappears, being replaced with utter terror until there's nothing left.
 It's incredibly difficult to calm him down in this form, let alone control it.

-#### Stages
-Assuming his Vuurzee form takes place in two major stages:
- 1. Irregular heavy breathing: Bluefire can still be stopped from assuming his other form when calmed down.
- 2. Monstrous roar: Bluefire is in the beginning stages of assuming his other form.
-This can no longer be prevented.
-The stages will play out similarly in reverse when reverting back to his normal form.

 ### Eyes of darkness
 His night vision allows him to perceive his surroundings even in the darkest of conditions.
 He can also scare away predators with his glowing eyes which, in the dark, appear ever so slightly menacing.